 Get insight into your business’ value

 It’s important to understand how your valuator arrived at your business’ value—and this is where your valuation report can help.
 Thankfully, you don’t have to read every single page.
-Paying careful attention to the items I’ve mentioned here will give you a good idea of the factors that went into—or were left out of—your valuator’s judgement.
+Paying careful attention to the items I’ve mentioned here will give you a good idea of the factors that went into—or were left out of—your valuator’s judgment.
 If you have questions about your business’ value or would like to explore your valuation options, contact your JAK CPA today.